-This Vanilla Crème Pâtissière - aka Pastry Cream in English - is one of the most basic and traditional French Pastry recipe.
+This Vanilla Crème Pâtissière (Pastry Cream) is one of the most basic and traditional French Pastry recipe.
 Made with 5 simple ingredients and ready in 15 minutes, it is a deliciously rich and creamy custard that can be used to fill pastries, eclairs, choux, cakes, desserts and baked goods!

 Jump to: